wix-incubator/react-templates/README.md

 ###### Why not use JSX?
 Some love jsx, some don't.
 We don't.
 Well, not that we don't like it, but it seems to fit only components with very little html inside, which could be done by creating elements in code.
 Also, we like to separate code and html.
 It just feels right.

+## Usage
+**src/cli.js < filename.rt >**
+*(you might need to provide execution permission to the file)*

+Note that in most cases, this package will be wrapped in a grunt task, so the cli will not be used directly
+TODO: pointer to the grunt repository

+# Template directives and syntax

 ## Any valid HTML is a template
 Writing any html is a valid template.
 This does not apply to event handlers ("on" methods).
 See the section about event handlers